jmorris301/COMP-383-Miniproject/README.md

 # COMP-383-Miniproject
-## Repo for miniproject on E-coli K12
+## README.md for miniproject on E-coli K12